 Skip to Content

-The student counselling service at Massey University is available to all students.
+The student counselling service at Massey University is available to all students currently residing in New Zealand.
 Distance students can contact any campus clinic to book a session with a counsellor.
 This is a confidential and professional service that is free for all students.

 Talking to a counsellor is an opportunity to share your thoughts and feelings in a safe place.
 The counsellor will listen without criticism and keep what you say confidential.